 Plus, real life case studies keep popping up that are so much more relevant and compelling.

 This past week — while I was teaching social media at UCLA Extension — something happened on campus that provided great classroom material…

 I’m talking about Alexandra Wallace, of course, the UCLA student who decided to do her best Don Imus impersonation and ridicule an entire ethnic group, including their families, their language, and the tragedy in Japan.
-Most of you have likely seen her rant, so I won’t give it the dignity of reposting it here.
+I won’t give it the dignity of reposting it here.

-Now Wallace was within her rights to say whatever she wanted, since she didn’t advocate violence or defame any particular individual.
+Now Wallace has the right to say whatever she wanted, since she didn’t advocate violence or defame any particular individual.
 Indeed, I’ve heard worse at every comedy club here in the ethnic stew that is Los Angeles.

 But I don’t know what narcotic Wallace was on — her own adrenaline, perhaps — that compelled her to flatulate on social media, where the bored inhabitants lie in wait for anything to pounce on, either to celebrate or eviscerate.
 As reality TV has proven, some people will do anything for their 15 minutes of spotlight, but here on the Interwebs, it can last a lot longer than 15 minutes and that spotlight can turn very hot. (“Ooh, what if I focus my magnifying glass on that one over there?”)